-Unless the adverse amendment is reversed or submitted to a binding shareholder vote, in subsequent years vote case-by-case on director nominees.
-Generally vote against (except new nominees, who should be considered case-by-case) if the directors:
+Unless the adverse amendment is reversed or submitted to a binding shareholder vote, in subsequent years vote CASE-BY-CASE on director nominees.
+MassPRIM will generally vote AGAINST (except new nominees, who should be considered case-by-case) if the directors:

-- Classified the board; - o Adopted supermajority vote requirements to amend the bylaws or charter; or - Eliminated shareholders' ability to amend bylaws. - o Adopted a fee-shifting provision; or - o Adopted another provision deemed egregious - 1.23.
-For newly public companies, generally vote against or withhold from directors individually, committee members, or the entire board (except new nominees, who should be considered case-by-case) if, prior to or in connection with the company's public offering, the company or its board adopts bylaw or charter provisions adverse to shareholders' rights, or implemented a multi-class capital structure in which the classes have unequal voting rights considering the following factors: - The level of impairment of shareholders' rights; - The company's or the board's rationale; - The provision's impact on the ability to change the governance structure (e.g., limitations on shareholder right to amend the bylaws or charter, or supermajority vote requirements to amend the bylaws or charter); - The ability of shareholders to hold directors accountable through annual director elections, or whether the company has a classified board structure; - Any reasonable sunset provision; and - Other relevant factors.
+- Classified the board;

+- o Adopted supermajority vote requirements to amend the bylaws or charter; or

+- o Eliminated shareholders' ability to amend bylaws.

+- Adopted a fee-shifting provision; or

+- Adopted another provision deemed egregious

+For newly public companies, MassPRIM will generally vote AGAINST or withhold from directors individually, committee members, or the entire board (except new nominees, who should be considered case-by-case) if, prior to or in connection with the company's public offering, the company or its board adopts bylaw or charter provisions adverse to shareholders' rights, or implemented a multi-class capital structure in which the classes have unequal voting rights considering the following factors:

+- The level of impairment of shareholders' rights; - The company's or the board's rationale; - The provision's impact on the ability to change the governance structure (e.g., limitations on shareholder right to amend the bylaws or charter, or supermajority vote requirements to amend the bylaws or charter); - The ability of shareholders to hold directors accountable through annual director elections, or whether the company has a classified board structure; - Any reasonable sunset provision; and - Other relevant factors.

-Unless the adverse provision is reversed or submitted to a vote of public shareholders, vote case-by-case on director nominees in subsequent years.
+Unless the adverse provision is reversed or submitted to a vote of public shareholders, vote CASE-BY-CASE on director nominees in subsequent years.